Jyotsna0303/PracticeSRE/README.md

 6. String Manipulation- basic
 7. Python program which tells if there is a new user created in linux system.
 8. Write a python script to pull custom metrics  from a Linux instance (memory usage, disk usage, cpu usage)  and submit them into Cloudwatch  (leverage this library for mocking boto3 calls: https://github.com/spulec/moto)
+9. Deleting all files with "*.pec" from a folder in linux and move other files to a new directory.
+10. We have .Yaml files inside a directory.
+How ro replace a string in all yaml files?